top of page

 • Are you proud to be in our class?

 Once the students have had a chance to consider the writing prompts, ask the students to write independently about what goodness they have Noticed about our classroom.
+If time allows share thoughts as a class.

 Please share the following concepts as a part of this lesson: We get more of what we focus on.
 When we look for goodness to Notice our brains are more likely to recognize it because of a part of our brains called the reticular activating system (RAS).
 When we practice having positive conversations, that becomes a normal part of our culture.